data lines in global openmw.cfg take priority over user openmw.cfg

 The folder /home/rah/openmw/build/mods/visual/vurt_trees_westgash_2 just contains the various mod files in the usual Data Files directory structure.

-#6 Updated by scrawl . about 2 years ago
+#6 Updated by scrawl . over 2 years ago

 You can see on line 10 that the data directory is loaded for a second time, despite not being listed a second time in openmw.cfg.